 - Shorten the distance in time by reducing the waiting times at signals for slow traffic and by making cattle underpasses at infrastructural barriers.

 - Close streets from traffic.

-Temporarily with car-free weekends in streets (open street events) or on highways (see for example Paris, São Paulo, Bogota and many other cities).
+Temporarily for some hours (Playing Out) or with car-free weekends (open street events) in your own street.
+Or on highways (see for example Paris, São Paulo, Bogota and many other cities).
 Or structural by introducing car-free zones (such as the Superblocks in Barcelona).